-The 2021 Pillar 3 Disclosures report (the 'Report') of the Company sets out both quantitative and qualitative information required in accordance with the above listed regulatory requirements.
+The Disclosure and Market Discipline Report or Pillar 3 Disclosures report for the financial year ending 31 December 2022 (the 'Report') of the Company sets out both quantitative and qualitative information required in accordance with the above listed regulatory requirements.
 The Report includes, to a large extent, tables prepared in line with the EBA guidelines published on 5 March 2021, which are now in force for the purposes of this Report.